 It doesn’t take ground coffee.
 Instead, it works with Nespresso or L’Or coffee capsules.
 This might irritate some people, but it means you don’t need any extra kit, helpful when you’re living out of a bag.

-Using this little device, you can have a quick shot of espresso, no matter where you are.
-And that’s pretty cool.
-It takes 12 minutes to heat up the water using its rechargeable lithium-ion battery which feels like a long time for coffee.
+However, it does take 12 minutes to heat up the water using its rechargeable lithium-ion battery which feels like a long time for coffee.
 But as one of the most compact coffee makers, you have to make compromises somewhere.

 Overall, the Conqueco makes a decent espresso from capsules with a 15 bar pressure pump.
 Considering it is battery-powered, that’s quite an impressive feat.